january3/gghotelling/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+The package defines a new geom, `geom_hotelling()`, which can be used to add Hotelling ellipses to ggplot2 scatter plots.

 ``` r
 library(ggplot2)